dynamicreports/dynamicreports/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [Dynamic Reports Organization](https://github.com/dynamicreports) on GitHub.
+The following is a set of guidelines for contributing to DynamicReports, which is hosted in the [Dynamic Reports Organization](https://github.com/dynamicreports) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.